adrelanos/aeternity-wiki/Ubuntu-Node-Commands.md

 ***

-After closing channel you need to sync with the network to see if your channel is closed.
+After closing the channel you need to sync with the network to see if your channel is closed.

-If your channel partner disappears, or breaks, you can still get your money without his help.
+If your channel partner disappears, or breaks, you can still get your money without his or her help.
 Start with a solo-close transaction, then wait over 100 blocks, then do a channel timeout transaction.

 ```